ChenZhu-Xie/xczphysics_SilverBullet/index.md

 ## ETP.logo history

-Those three words are clearly not what an adult native English speaker would use, and the phrasing seems grammatically off as well.
+Those three words _Enlarge.
+The.
+Percentage._ are clearly not what an adult native English speaker would use, and the phrasing seems grammatically off as well.

 Yes, the image was drawn by an 18-year-old from mainland China — my younger self — meticulously constructed with ruler on the back of my high-school graduation shirt.

 At that time, and even now, I feel deeply that:

-1. Acquisition: Few people can filter and gather unknown information as efficiently as I do;
+1. Acquisition: Few people can filter and gather unknown information as efficiently as I do (provided that VPN is provided);
-2. Processing: distill, compress, and transform known information through original thought into forms comprehensible to the public; and
+2. Processing: distill, compress, and transform known information through original thought into forms comprehensible to the public;
-3. Output: I strive for what I believe to be precise expression —
+3. Output: strive for what I believe to be precise expression —

 Therefore, I possess value to the outside world.

 However, these thoughts are often incomprehensible to others (due to the mismatch), and their true worth cannot be accurately assessed.

+That is precisely why I wish to _enlarge the percentage_ — I need to replicate myself (in order to be heard and understood by someone else), not through reproduction, not through education, and certainly not through eliminating others.
+So how should it be done?

+Well, let’s start with a logo first.

 # Last Modified ✏️